dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 can use to monitor you application performance.

 Containers are very lightweight.
 You could run hundreds, even thousands of containers on a single host.
-You definitely can't do that with virtual machines and be able still to work on that machine.
+You definitely can't do that with virtual machines.

 Starting a container takes most of the time only a couple seconds or less.
 Usually the application or service running inside the container takes more time